ahmed-k-aly/sales-dashboard/README.md

 ### Step 3: Access the Application
 Once the services are up and running, you can access the following:

-Frontend (React): Visit http://localhost:5173 to see the sales dashboard.
+**Frontend (React):** Visit http://localhost:5173 to see the sales dashboard.
-Backend (FastAPI): Visit http://localhost:8000/docs to explore the backend API via the interactive Swagger documentation.
+**Backend (FastAPI):** Visit http://localhost:8000/docs to explore the backend API via the interactive Swagger documentation.
 Alternatively, you can run queries by running http://localhost:8000/sales/product or localhost:8000/sales/day
-Database (PostgreSQL): The PostgreSQL database is running locally on port 5432, and you can access it using any PostgreSQL client.
+**Database (PostgreSQL):** The PostgreSQL database is running locally on port 5432, and you can access it using any PostgreSQL client.
 ## Detailed Service Breakdown
 ### Backend Service (FastAPI)
 The backend is responsible for processing and serving sales data.
 It provides several key API endpoints for interacting with the sales database.

 #### Endpoints:

-GET /sales/product: Retrieves total sales data grouped by product, with optional filtering by product name.
+**GET /sales/product:** Retrieves total sales data grouped by product, with optional filtering by product name.
-GET /sales/day: Retrieves total sales data grouped by day, with optional filtering by specific dates or date ranges.
+**GET /sales/day**: Retrieves total sales data grouped by day, with optional filtering by specific dates or date ranges.

 #### Database Interaction: